eXplorminate Game Review Guidelines

 A game review should be:

-- Should have 5 sections titled: eXplore, eXpand, eXploit, eXterminate, eXperience and a short review of each of those portions of the game (see below).
+- Should have 5 sections titled: eXplore, eXpand, eXploit, eXterminate, eXperience and a detailed analysis of each of those portions of the game (see below)

-- Might have an additional paragraph or more from other reviewers to bolster the review.
+- Might have an additional paragraph or more from other reviewers/editors to bolster the review

 eXplore – Covers the geography, tech tree, diplomacy, and other uncovered aspects of the game.